-We provide over 1,600 individuals with supportive housing each night.
+We provide over 1,600 individuals who have mental health needs with supportive housing each night.
 Supportive housing units are permanent housing solutions for adults needing stability.
 Supportive housing is pivotal, as it combines affordable housing with the services needed for people to live independent and healthy lives.

 If you feel that you or a loved one may be a candidate for supportive housing, your first step is to make sure that person is eligible.
 Eligibility requirements for supportive housing differ depending on where someone resides in New York.
-Most units are designated for to single adults who are homeless and cope with a disabling condition such as mental illness or substance abuse.
+Most units are designated for to single adults who are homeless and need mental health support.
 Learn more about these requirements.

 How The Jewish Board can help: